Snowflake-Labs/sfquickstarts/site/sfguides/src/hex_snowflake_vhol_q4_2024/customer_reviews.md

 Duration: 1

 Below is a short list of suggestions:
-* Before proceeding, you may delete the SQL cell from above from the Hex project or comment it out.
+* You may safely delete the SQL cell previously ran from the Hex project or comment it out.
 Once completed, you may select Run all at the top right of the Hex project or step through each code cell and run it individually.
 The ladder is the recommended approach.
 * By default, Hex will run in [Auto mode](https://learn.hex.tech/docs/explore-data/projects/compute-model/run-modes-and-cell-staleness#run-modes) which automatically runs depended downstream cells.
 You can edit this project behavior at the bottom right of the Hex project.
-* Ensure that every SQL cell has the correct Snowflake database connection selected
+* Ensure that every SQL cell has the correct Snowflake database connection selected prior to running it.

 ## Working With Snowpark In Hex
 Duration: 15

-Hex provides the simplest and most secure way to interact with Snowpark.
-To quickly return a Snowpark dataframe, simply select the Snowpark return mode from the next SQL cell in the Hex project:
-The output of the SQL cell above, a Snowpark dataframe, was called `reviews`.
-This can be renamed by simply clicking into the variable that is highlighted in blue.
+Hex offers a straightforward and secure way to interact with Snowpark.
+To quickly return a Snowpark dataframe, simply select the Snowpark return mode from the next SQL cell in your Hex project.
+The output of this SQL cell will be a Snowpark dataframe named `reviews`, which you can easily rename by clicking on the highlighted variable in blue.

 ![](assets/sql_snowpark_selection.png)